monkin/glissade/README.md

 To make it work, you need to enable the corresponding feature.

 The lib contains two main types: `Animation` and `InertialValue`.
-* `Animation` can be used in cases when we know start, end, and in between keyframes.
+* `Animation` contains `Keyframes` and can be used in cases when we know start, end, and in between points.
 * `InertialValue` can be used to make an object smoothly follow a target value.
   For example, a particle following a cursor.
 Background color changing smoothly on theme change.

 It also contains a set of easing functions to make animations more natural.
 See the `Easing` enum for more details.

-Most of the methods receive `std::time::Instant` (or `web_time::Instant` depending on a platform) as a parameter to allow testing without mocks, and have a consistent behavior during a single animation frame.
-It's expected that time is received from `Instant::now()` once in the beginning of the frame, and used lately during the frame rendering.
+Most of the methods receive time as a parameter to allow testing without mocks, and have a consistent behavior during a single animation frame.
+It's expected that time is received, for example, from `Instant::now()` once in the beginning of the frame, and used lately during the frame rendering.

+Any type that implements `Time` trait can be used as a time type.
+By default, it's implemented for `std::time::Instant`, `std::time::SystemTime`, f32, and f64.
+It's also implemented for `web_time::*` if `"web-time"` feature is enabled.
+It's recommended to use `web_time::Instant` and `web_time::Duration` as a time type in most cases.

 Animation can be applied to any type that implements `Mix` trait.
 This trait is used to interpolate between two values.
 Mix trait is implemented for common types like `f32`, `f64`, `bool`, `i8` - `i64`, `u8` - `u64`, `Option<T: Mix>`,